dd86k/dfile/readme.md

 dfile is a simple file scanner that is very similar and inspired of the UNIX/BSD `file` utility.

-It currently recognizes quite a few signatures.
+Currently, dfile recognizes quite a few signatures.

+# Goal

+Provide a fast cross-platform alternative to file.

 # Additional information
 dfile will provide extra information for: